JudahGoldstein/JudahGoldstein/README.md

  - Reverse engineering malware.
  - Study for and get some security certs (studying for Sec+ at the moment, A+ already studied for, just need to actually take the test).
  - Learn a more advanced Metasploit workflow.
- - Making web extensions for Firefox/Vivaldi (Google killed Chromium 🥲).
+ - Making web extensions for Firefox.
  - I'd like to learn more database stuff outside of SQL and MongoDB.
  - Automating Linux tasks with Ansible.